Kernel Wealth review: Invest in NZ and global index funds

 Kernel offers six different index funds.
 Each is composed of a basket of different assets, letting you invest in different aspects of the New Zealand and the global economy

 The available indexes are:

 - NZ 20 Fund.
 The 20 largest listed companies in New Zealand.
-These companies represent a diverse range of industries and include household names like a2 Milk and Air New Zealand.
+These companies represent a diverse range of industries and include household names like a2 Milk.

 - NZ Small & Mid Cap Opportunities Fund.
 Formerly known as NZ Level 9, this is an index fund of smaller, but still quite large, New Zealand companies with a market capitalisation of between $100 million and $1 billion.
 While encompassing a diverse range of industries, it leans towards real estate and consumer goods.
 The fund includes household names including Briscoes and Hallenstein Glasson.

 - NZ Commercial Property Fund.
 A basket of eight different real estate investment trusts, encompassing over 300 properties across New Zealand including office buildings, industrial estates and shopping malls.

 You can mix and match these to create a combined portfolio, as well as set up automatic investments into your chosen balance of portfolios.

 How much does it cost?